 * * *

 The party was at a private residence on Central Park West.
-A uniformed doorman pointed me to a gilded elevator, which opened into a spacious apartment on the fourteenth floor with a wall of windows overlooking the green trees of Central Park.
+A uniformed doorman pointed me to a gilded elevator that opened into a spacious apartment on the fourteenth floor.
+A wall of windows in the residence overlooked the green trees of Central Park.
 The couches were cream-colored, the rugs lush with patterns of cream and beige, and blandly quirky wire sculptures adorned large niches in the walls.

 Bracing myself, I walked toward a group of alums.
 They all had that polished New York look with three-figure haircuts and dry-clean-only clothes.
 As they chatted with aspartame smiles, brightly asking each other, “And what do you do?”, my mind drifted to another kind of gathering, a house party on a rooftop somewhere in the Mediterranean where the guests couldn’t possibly care less about anyone’s status or job title.